1988 Tooheys 1000: Controversy

 Ultimately the Walkinshaw protests were found to be invalid and was dismissed.
-The HSV team cars had been entered by Perkins Engineering and not by TWR, therefore the Scot had no authority to lodge a protest and the stewards of the meeting erred in allowing it to proceed, though all of the Sierras were eventually cleared by FISA.
+The HSV team cars had been entered by Perkins Motorsport and not by TWR, therefore as he was only a driver at the meeting, the Scot had no authority to lodge a protest and the stewards of the meeting erred in allowing it to proceed (all it would have taken to rectify was the signature of Larry Perkins replacing Walkinshaw's).
+Eventually though, all of the Sierras were cleared by FISA (the winning Longhurst Sierra had the protest against it withdrawn while Bond's car was initially found to have an illegal turbo and was excluded from its 3rd place.
+It was Bond's team however who proved that Walkinshaw's protest was invalid, thus so was the ruling on their turbo.
+As a result, the 3rd place finish stood).
 However, the damage was done to the leading Australian Fords and it was only race winners Tony Longhurst Racing who managed to get their car back up to speed after being dismantled by scrutineers on the Friday before the Top Ten run off.
+For their part, the Caltex Sierra of Bond and Alan Jones had its original turbo impounded (the one initially found to be illegal), with the teams only spare being of inferior size and quality which Bond told dropped power from a claimed 500 bhp to around 450 bhp, or around the speed level of the leading Holden Commodore's of Larry Perkins and Allan Grice.

 In an ironic twist, the DJR protest against two of the three HSV team cars (only the Perkins built cars and not the TWR British built Walkinshaw/Jeff Allam car) was successful with the modifications made to the cars steering racks found to be illegal.
-Ultimately the Australian Racing Drivers Club saw no need to change the results to show the cars as disqualified as the spare HSV Car (#40) was only driven in Wednesday's practice session, while the Larry Perkins/Denny Hulme/Walkinshaw #10 car, as well as the #20 Walkinshaw/Allam car both failed to finish.
-The fact that the Perkins built cars were disqualified and the Sierras were cleared raised some eyebrows as during the 1988 Australian Touring Car Championship Larry Perkins had been vocal that the Sierras were running illegally and was pushing for CAMS to enforce the rules.
+As the results had already been published by the time the protest came to its conclusion, ultimately the Australian Racing Drivers Club saw no need to change the results to show the cars as disqualified as the spare HSV Car (#40) was only driven in Wednesday's practice session, while the Perkins/Denny Hulme/Walkinshaw #10 car, as well as the #20 Walkinshaw/Allam car both failed to finish.
+The fact that the Perkins built cars were disqualified and the Sierras were cleared raised some eyebrows among Larry's fellow competitors as during the 1988 Australian Touring Car Championship, Perkins had been quite vocal in his belief that the Sierras were running illegally and was pushing for CAMS to enforce the Group A rules.